AACE Armored Amphibious Combat Earthmover

 AACE is an amphibious, armored, tracked, combat earthmover; designed for the preparation of river banks during river crossing missions.
 It is capable of performing bulldozing, rough grading, excavating, hauling, and scraping operations.
 As compared to standard heavy-duty vehicles; AACE has the capability to take in ballast from the soil ground to its ballast canister, when necessary the vehicle is also capable of discharging its ballast canister at the end of the operation.
 In standard heavy-duty vehicles, the dozer blade is hydraulically operated while the vehicle is stable.

 However, in AACE it is fixed to the vehicle.
 With its adjustable hydraulic suspension system, the front section of AACE can be shifted in the vertical axis.
-This capability enables the blade or ballast canister to make contact with and penetrate the soil.
-As a result, more efficient shoveling and plowing can be performed.
-These activities can also be performed while the vehicle is on the move
+This capability enables the blade or ballast canister to make contact with the soil, and penetrate it.
+As a result, shoveling and plowing can be performed more efficiently.
+These activities can also be performed while the vehicle is on the move.

 One of the most important and unique features of AACE is its amphibious capability.
 It can be operated with a crew of 2.
 In addition, AACE is fitted with modern electronic systems such as day and night cameras, multi-function LCD monitor and air-condition system.

 To provide the amphibious capability, together with the mine and ballistic protection requirements; AACE hull structure is made of ballistic aluminum.